kyma-project/kyma-environment-broker/docs/contributor/05-10-e2e_tests.md

 5. Deletes the created Kyma Binding.
 6. Tries to fetch the `sap-btp-manager` Secret using the invalidated kubeconfig.
 7. Tries to fetch the deleted Kyma Binding.
-8. Sends a call to Provisioning API to deprovision a Kyma runtime.
+8. Sends a call to Provisioning API to deprovision the Kyma runtime.
 The test waits until the environment is deleted.

 ### Test Execution